Focus and field of research

 The research of the ‘Entrepreneurship & Organization Group’ focuses broadly on entrepreneurial and organizational issues and challenges experienced by firm, organizations, and entrepreneurs.
 Those issues and challenges are typically approach from an organizational—sociological perspective.

-Leader of the researchgroup is professor Kim Klyver.
+Leader of the researchgroup is associate professor Majbritt Rostgaard Evald.

 Nascent Entrepreneurship: Focus is on individuals’ startup decision as well as firm emergence & creation and early growth.
 Research question: What explains individuals’ entry to nascent entrepreneurship and their subsequent success in starting their business?

 Corporate Entrepreneurship: Focus is on product and process innovations, strategic renewal, spinoffs, etc in existing organizations as well as across organizations.
 The focus is on private firms as well as public organizations and their potential corporation.
 Research question: What explains and what are the organizational consequences of innovations, strategic renewal, and spinoffs within and across private and public organizations?

 SMEs Management & Growth: Focus is on those specific and different managerial challenges SMEs are experiencing compared to large businesses dealing with maintaining, developing, and growing businesses.
 Research question: What explains and what are the organizational consequences of SMEs’ maintaining, development and growth processes?

 Design & Entrepreneurship (& management): Focus is two-fold.
 First, focus is on how design and design thinking can be used to promote and enhance entrepreneurial outcome, including ideation, evaluation and exploitation of business opportunities.
 Research question: How can design and design thinking help and promote entrepreneurial processes in a business context?
 Second, focus is on design entrepreneurs and designers in an entrepreneurial context.
 Research question: How design entrepreneurs and designers act and behave differently in an entrepreneurial context?